Yashwanthm1125/QR-project/README.md

-# QR-project
+# 🔗 QR Code Generator

-This repository contains a lightweight QR Code Generator built using HTML, CSS, and JavaScript.
-The project demonstrates how to transform any URL into a scannable QR code directly in the browser, making it a practical example of combining front‑end technologies with JavaScript libraries for real‑world utility.
+A lightweight **QR Code Generator** built with **HTML, CSS, and JavaScript**.
+This project allows users to instantly convert any URL or text into a scannable QR code directly in the browser.

+---

+## 🚀 Features
+- 🔗 **URL to QR Conversion** – Enter any valid URL and generate a QR code instantly.
+- 📱 **Scannable Output** – Works with mobile devices and QR scanners.
+- 🎨 **Responsive Design** – Clean and adaptive layout styled with CSS.
+- ⚡ **Interactive UI** – Simple input field and button for quick generation.
+- 🛠️ **Reusable Codebase** – Modular JavaScript functions for easy integration into other projects.

+---